-Tom Bullough is the author of three novels: A and The Claude Glass (both published by Sort Of Books), and, most recently, Konstantin (Penguin) and Addlands (Granta).
+Tom Bullough is the author of four novels: A and The Claude Glass (both published by Sort Of Books), and, most recently, Konstantin (Penguin) and Addlands (Granta).

 He was born in 1975 and spent most of his childhood on a hill farm in Radnorshire, which looked a lot like Penllan in The Claude Glass and was the source of his enthusiasm for Wales, hills, castles, birds of prey and How Tom Beat Captain Najork and His Hired Sportsmen by Russell Hoban.
 As a student, he spent three years at Royal Holloway College, University of London.
 His first novel A is in its debt.